LivePersonInc/knowledge-center-archive/_new/latest-whats-new.md

 ## Agent App
 The past two quarters, our Agent App received a series of rich updates with new features and functionalities that include:

-* Click-to-open hyperlinks within messages - *new
+* Click-to-open hyperlinks within messages
-* Agent survey filters - *new
+* Agent survey filters
-* Failure to deliver indicator when messages fail to be sent - *new
+* Failure to deliver indicator when messages fail to be sent
-* Social connector widget supports Facebook - *new
+* Social connector widget supports Facebook
-* Japanese language support - *new
+* Japanese language support

 ![](img/whats-new-oct-4.png)